w3c/wot-architecture/proposals/WoT Architecture - Explanation for TAG review.md

 Each of these building blocks is defined in a separate document.
 The following figure outlines how these building blocks relate to each of the architectural aspects discussed above.
-Note that building block do not map 1:1 to these architectural aspects.
+Note that building blocks do not map 1:1 to these architectural aspects.
 The WoT Thing Description in particular connects in some way to all the aspects.